 There are a couple of other options.
 You can also stay at a Disney Vacation Club (DVC) resort if you are a DVC member or you’ve rented points to use a DVC room.
 These rooms are time share condos.
 You don’t get maid service, but you may have a nicer room including a kitchen.

-There are some hotels on Walt Disney World property that aren't owned by Disney, such as the Swan and Dolphin.
-Some of these places get extra magic hours, some don't.
-If you stay at a resort that isn't owned by Disney, check to see what benefits you may get or miss.
+Some hotels on Walt Disney World property aren’t owned by Disney, such as the Swan and Dolphin.
+Some of these places get extra magic hours, some don’t.
+If you stay at a resort that Disney doesn’t own, check to see what benefits you may get or miss.

-Typically, value resorts are for the folks who don't spend a lot of time in their hotel room or at the resort.
-It's a place to sleep, shower and leave behind as you hit the parks.
+Value resorts typically are for those who don’t spend a lot of time in their hotel room or at the resort.
+It’s a place to sleep, shower and leave behind as you hit the parks.